praveen1898kumar/PKP.PowerAutomate-Projects/Defect Sheet Creation and Send Message to Teams To Add Defects/Support-Document.md

 7. **Enhanced Communication in Teams:**
    - Utilizing Teams for communication ensures that relevant information is shared in a platform familiar to team members.
 This integration enhances communication within the organization, creating a centralized hub for updates and collaboration.

+## NOTES:
+Update "manifest.json" with your offical email id.